Last Updated on October 10, 2023 by Editorial Team

 Sight words books offer a good learning resource for practicing these formative elements of reading fluency.
 By the way of giving practice, and showing the use of sight words in common conversations, the books help develop language skills in a child.

 These books can help in learning how to sound out, spell, and read these words.
 The best part is that these are designed according to the level of proficiency achieved, helping children to build literacy as expected in their age bracket.

-We’ve curated a list of top 15 best performing sight words books that you can use to give your child a solid foundation for growing into a fluent reader and writer.
+We’ve curated a list of the top 15 best-performing sight word books that you can use to give your child a solid foundation for growing into a fluent reader and writer.

 Top 15 books for learning sight words

 1. School Zone – Big Kindergarten Workbook

 An amazing sight words book that does a lot more than building word literacy!
-School Zone is the resourceful book bundle that can equip the child with multiple skills of reading, writing, sentence building, and much more.
+School Zone is a resourceful book bundle that can equip the child with multiple skills of reading, writing, sentence building, and much more.
 This book builds reading readiness for early learners.
-Various matching games are provided in this book, that makes it easy for the child to become letters-ready through sorting, matching, reading out loud, and following direction.
-So, in addition to building word skills, the logical reasoning ability in a child is enhanced.
+Various matching games are provided in this book, which makes it easy for the child to become letters-ready through sorting, matching, reading out loud, and following directions.
+So, in addition to building word skills, the logical reasoning ability of a child is enhanced.

-This award-winning educational support brings with it the easy guidance resulting from years of experience in helping children groom into confident readers.
+This award-winning educational support brings with it easy guidance resulting from years of experience in helping children groom into confident readers.
 A must-have for developing overall literacy in a child!

 2. First Little Readers Parent Pack

-Introduce sight words the story way to children and encourage them to use these more often.
-This sight words books collection comprises of fun stories woven using the most frequently used sight words.
-Parents can read them out, the kids with early reading skills can read them on their own as well.
+Introduce sight words in the story way to children and encourage them to use these more often.
+This sight words book collection comprises fun stories woven using the most frequently used sight words.
+Parents can read them out, and the kids with early reading skills can read them on their own as well.